MEng Mechanical Engineering with Biomechanics

 All students on taught programmes are allocated a personal tutor who will play a key role in helping you to get the most out of your studies, providing support and encouragement throughout your time at university.
 Your personal tutor will be an academic member of staff within the Department.

-Our courses are accredited by the Institution of Mechanical Engineers.
-A four-year MEng meets all the academic requirements for Chartered Engineer (CEng) status.
+All our courses are accredited by the Institution of Mechanical Engineers and this MEng meets all the academic requirements for Chartered Engineer (CEng) status.

 £9250 per year (UK/EU)